Furius Baco

-Furius Baco is a hydraulically launched steel roller coaster located at PortAventura Park in the resort PortAventura World, Salou, Catalonia, Spain.
-Manufactured by Intamin, the ride opened on June 5, 2007 as the fastest roller coaster in Europe at 83.9 mph, which the ride reaches in 3.5 seconds; this record has since been surpassed by Red Force at neighboring Ferrari Land.
+Furius Baco is a steel roller coaster featuring a hydraulic launch located at PortAventura Park in the resort PortAventura World, Salou, Catalonia, Spain.
+Manufactured by Intamin, the ride opened on 5 June 2007 as the fastest roller coaster in Europe at 83.9 mph, which the ride reaches in 3.5 seconds; this record has since been surpassed by Red Force at neighboring Ferrari Land.

 Description

 Furius Baco stands 46 ft feet tall, is 850 m long, lasts 55 seconds, and cost 15 million euros to build.
 It features several large turns, an inline twist, and a final turn over the lake.
 The ride also features Intamin's Wing Rider trains, a different seating arrangement to other hydraulically launched coasters built by the company, where the seats are attached to the side of the barrel themed trains.
 Each of the three trains have 6 cars, with two riders seated on each side of the track, allowing each train to hold 24 passengers.